melezhik/Sparrow6/documentation/development.md

 If a task fails ( a task exit code is not equal to zero ), the task runner stops and raises an exception.

-To privent the task runner from stop use  `ignore_error` function inside a task hook:
+To prevent the task runner from stop use  `ignore_error` function inside a task hook:

     hook.pl6